 Changes in healthcare practice models that encourage augmented interprofessional collaboration, cooperation, and communication are needed to address significant challenges that the U.S. healthcare system faces in the provision of equitable, efficient, affordable, and patient-centered healthcare.
 Early adoption of interprofessional education (IPE) across healthcare programs is a prominent strategy to effectuate impactful change within the new generation of the healthcare workforce.
-According to the 2010 definition of the World
+According to the 2010 definition of the World Health Organization, "Interprofessional education occurs when students from two or more professions learn about, from and with each other to enable effective collaboration and improve health outcomes".

-Health Organization, "Interprofessional education occurs when students from two or more professions learn about, from and with each other to enable effective collaboration and improve health outcomes".
+To develop and implement an IPE curriculum addressing these standards, CNUCOP created a comprehensive, integrated, multi-modal IPE program (CIM-IPE) that is vertically and horizontally aligned across the curriculum of the participating colleges of the CNU including the CNUCOP, Medicine (CNUCOM), Health Sciences (CNUCHS),

-To develop and implement an IPE curriculum addressing these standards, CNUCOP created a comprehensive, integrated, multi-modal IPE program (CIM-IPE) that is vertically and horizontally aligned across the curriculum of the participating colleges of the CNU including the CNUCOP, Medicine (CNUCOM), Health Sciences (CNUCHS), and our partner institutions, the California State University at Sacramento (CSUS) School of Nursing (CSUS-SON) and the Samuel Merritt University School of Nursing (SAM-SON).
+Psychology and Dental programs.
 We also developed an integrated assessment blueprint for CIM-IPE, to satisfy the accreditation requirements for all participating professional programs.

 The CNUCOP CIM-IPE is a flexible and evolving curriculum that has seen multiple phases of growth through the years.
 The CIM-IPE curriculum is vertically and horizontally integrated by ensuring alignment with the foundational sciences and clinical skills and pharmacotherapy components.
-CIM-IPE comprises of an integrated system of 5 IPE-training modalities: 1) didactic introduction to IPE (dIPE), 2) high-fidelity simulation-based IPE cases with manikins, emphasizing learning interprofessional team-dynamics and communication and organ disease state management (SimLab), 3) high-fidelity simulation-based IPE cases with manikins, emphasizing patient-centered care in a hospital setting (SimHos), 4) non-simulation IPE Case Conferences employing Problem-based Learning (ICC), and 5) a six-month long advanced IPE elective course using hotspotting (Hotspotting-ELC).
+CIM-IPE comprises of an integrated system of 5 IPE-training modalities: 1) didactic introduction to IPE (dIPE), 2) high-fidelity simulation-based IPE cases with manikins, emphasizing learning interprofessional team-dynamics and communication and organ disease state management (SimLab), 3) high-fidelity simulation-based IPE cases with manikins, emphasizing patient-centered care in a hospital setting (SimHos), 4) non-simulation IPE Case Conferences employing Problem-based Learning (ICC), and 5) a sixmonth long advanced IPE elective course using hotspotting (Hotspotting-ELC).
 SimLab occurrences are shared between facilities at CNU and CSUS-SON.